 Livingetc knows design.
 We spend hours testing and comparing the latest products, bringing only our edit of the very best to you.
 Find out more about how we review.

 Released in 2020, the Ring Video Doorbell 3 now sits between the Ring (2nd Gen) and Ring 4 doorbells in the lineup, which the brand has expanded over the years to also include premium Pro models and the more affordable Ring Doorbell Wired.

 As a result, the company's range of smart doorbells has become somewhat unruly over the years, and as we have already tested the excellent bridge model - the Ring Video Doorbell 3 Plus - we wanted to see if the Ring Doorbell 3 could hold its own.

 So what makes it stand out from the pack, and is it worth opting for this 3rd Generation model when there are cheaper or more advanced options?
-Read on to see what we thought and who we think the device will suit, and head over to our guide to the best video doorbells for more top picks.
+Read on to see what we thought and who we think the device will suit, and head over to our guide to the best wireless doorbells for more top picks.